-And while God payed the eternal penalty for our sins, He didn’t necessarily relieve us of their Earthly consequences.
-In fact believers are actually more likely to be caught and punished for their sins than non-believers.
+And while God paid the eternal penalty for our sins, He didn’t necessarily relieve us of their Earthly consequences.
+In fact, believers are actually more likely to be caught and punished for their sins than non-believers.

 God saved us to demonstrate the incomparable riches of His grace, not to reward us for our efforts at righteousness.
 If you were created with no other choice than to please Him, you would be incapable of fulfilling His purpose for you.